Higher Semiadditive Algebraic K-Theory and Redshift: Atomic Objects

 \section{Atomic Objects}

 Let $\MM$ be a mode, that is, an idempotent algebra in $\PrL$ (see \cite[Section 5]{AmbiHeight} for generalities on modes).
 In this section we study \emph{$\MM$-atomic objects} (see \cref{atomic-def}), a finiteness property of objects in categories $\CC \in \Mod_\MM$ in the mode $\MM$, which generalizes both compactness (for the case $\MM = \Sp$, see \cref{stable-atomic}) and dualizability of modules (for the case $\CC = \LMod_R(\MM)$, see \cref{atomic-ldbl}).
+The results of this section are subsequently used in \cref{ring-sa-k-def} to define the higher semiadditive algebraic K-theory of algebras in $\tsadim$ (see \cref{tsadim-def}), and in particular for algebras in $\SpTn$, including its lax symmetric monoidal structure.

-We show that taking the atomic objects is functorial in \emph{internally left adjoint} functors (see \cref{il-def}), and study their connection to $\MM$-valued presheaves.
-Additionally, we study the property of being generated under colimits from the $\MM$-atomic objects, which we call being \emph{$\MM$-molecular} (see \cref{molecular-def}).
-The main result of this section is \cref{atomic-psh-sm-adj}, exhibiting a symmetric monoidal adjunction $\PShKM\colon \CatK \leftrightarrows \Mod_\MM^{\intL}\colon (-)^{\atomic}$ between the functor of $\MM$-valued presheaves and the functor taking the full subcategory of $\MM$-atomic objects, when the mode itself is $\MM$-molecular (and $\clK$ is any collection of absolute colimits, see \cref{abs-def}).
-As an immediate consequence, \cref{yoneda-O} shows that the Yoneda map $\yonKM\colon \CC_0 \to \PShKM(\CC_0)$ is $\OO$-monoidal and natural in $\CC_0 \in \Alg_\OO(\CatK)$.
+In \cref{subsec-at} we give the definition of atomic objects (see \cref{atomic-def}) and study their basic properties.
+We show that taking atomic objects is functorial in \emph{internally left adjoint} functors (see \cref{il-def}).
+Analogously to the condition of being compactly generated, we study the condition of being generated under colimits and the action of $\MM$ from the $\MM$-atomic objects, which we call being \emph{$\MM$-molecular} (see \cref{molecular-def}), and we explain its relationship to internally left adjoint functors.
+Lastly, in \cref{atomic-abs} we show that for any \emph{absolute limit} $\II$ of $\MM$ (see \cref{abs-def}), the atomic objects are closed under $\II^\op$-shaped colimits.
+This yields a functor $(-)^{\atomic} \colon \Mod_\MM^{\intL} \to \CatK$ where $\clK$ is any small collection of opposites of absolute limits of $\MM$.